dotnet/android/.github/ISSUE_TEMPLATE/02-running-an-application.md

 name: "\U0001F3C3‍♀️ Running an Application"
 about: Issues trying to run your application, like crashes on device or in the emulator.
 title: ''
-labels: 'Area: App Runtime'
+labels: 'Area: App Runtime, needs-triage'
-assignees: ''
+assignees: 'grendello'

 ---